-- The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear) in compliance with Cal-OSHA regulations. - The City agrees to provide protective prescription eyewear every 24 months. - The City agrees to provide protective footwear (i.e. work boots) every 18 months or as needed.
+- 282. The City agrees to provide all required safety equipment (i.e., protective eyewear, protective footwear) in compliance with Cal-OSHA regulations. - 283.
+The City agrees to provide protective prescription eyewear every 24 months. - The City agrees to provide protective footwear (i.e. work boots) on an annual basis or as needed, not to exceed \$250.
 In the event of a dispute, the final determination will be made by the Department's health and safety officer.